Gila Trout Recovery & Angling

 Black Canyon below fish barrier: 5 trout limit.
-Stocked with Gila trout in September 2017.
-Recent surveys indicate Gila trout are present in Black Canyon below the fish barrier.
+Recent surveys (summer 2018) indicate Gila Trout are present in Black Canyon below the fish barrier.
+Stocked with 1,000 (4.5”) Gila Trout in November 2018.

 Mineral Creek: 2 trout limit.
-Mineral Creek is the newest Gila trout stream and was stocked for the first time in May 2016.
-Most recently it was stocked with 1,500 Gila trout (5″) in November 2017.
+Mineral Creek is a newer Gila Trout stream and was stocked for a 3 year period in 2016-2018.
+Most recently it was stocked with 2,000 (5”) Gila Trout in October of 2018.

 The Department is currently working on multiple Gila trout recovery projects as well as projects to enhance Gila trout angling opportunities.
 These include: